History of Frisbee and Disc Sports in Canada

 Bob Blakely, Canadian Frisbee Association Director, 1980s.

 In the late 1970s, organized disc sports became popular across Canada and the United States.
-Jim Kenner and Gail McColl moved from Toronto to London, Ontario, and founded their disc manufacturing company called Discraft.
+Jim Kenner and Gail McColl moved from Toronto to London, Ontario, and founded a disc manufacturing company called Discraft.

 mary-kathron-toronto-1977-2